Ripolin/potato411/README.md

 Now CouchPotato is able to retrieve any movie's french title.
 Just select it and the plugin does the rest.

 The `languages` property is a comma separated list of locales and CouchPotato recognize the first entry value as the default one.
-Furthermore it's useless to append the english locale `en` to this list cause CouchPotato always use it automaticaly.
+Furthermore it's useless to append the english locale `en` to this list cause CouchPotato always use it automatically.

-Multiple locales configuration example:
+Multiple locales configuration example :

 ```ini
 [core]